Pharmacy Manager by Spire Healthcare Ltd

-- Be responsible for leading, motivating and effectively managing the pharmacy team by providing excellent clinical and managerial leadership

-- To provide advice and support to consultants, other clinicians and patients ensuring the safe, appropriate and cost effective use of medicines

-- To advise the hospital and its departments on the safe management of medicines
+- To advise on the safe management of medicines to the hospital and it's departments, whilst staying compliant with current legislation and professional standards

-- To promote a multidisciplinary, patient focused approach to the delivery of a high quality healthcare service

 Benefits